 Get In the Habit and Don’t Stop

 However you choose to record your experience with food, make a commitment to do it consistently for at least 90 days.
-By then, the habit should be ingrained enough that you won’t have trouble keeping it up if you want to or haven’t reached your goal yet and need to keep journaling.
+By then, the habit should be ingrained enough that you won’t have trouble keeping it up if you want to or if you haven’t reached your goal yet and need to keep journaling.
 You’ll be surprised at the picture the diary will paint over those 3 months and may be even more surprised at the incentive you get from reviewing it.